ritukanta/python-coursera-google/README.md

 - *Python isn't new.
 Its first version was released by Guido van Rossum back in 1991.
 Since then, the community that develops it has grown and the language has advanced a lot.
 Whenever there's a significant change to the semantics or syntax of the language, a new major version is released.
 In 2000, Python 2 was released.
 In 2008, we got Python 3.
 And Python 3.7 was released in 2018.
 In this course, we'll use [Python 3.10.5](https://www.python.org/downloads/release/python-3105/) which came recently, on 6th June 6, 2022.*

-- *There's more tools available in Python for a growing range of applications.
+- *There are more tools available in Python for a growing range of applications.
 You can use Python to calculate statistics, run your e-commerce site, process images, interact with web services, and do a whole host of other tasks.
 Python is perfect for automation.*

 - *That's why Python is the language of choice for lots of people working in IT support, system administration, and web development.
 Not only that, but it's also used in fast-growing areas of IT, like machine learning or data analytics.*